 When in the studio, I allow things to permeate and find it interesting what happens to things when they come into proximity and/or collide and draw from both observation and various source materials.
 A conversation, a snapshot, a photo album, as well as documents and found imagery, can act as a starting point, a point of departure and reference — a first take, a rough draft, at an idea.
 Never a straight line, images can act as found object, segment — imagery which frame and are seamed together over time as historic and ghostly remain — as yesterday’s sunset considers our horizon.

 The paintings reflect life and speak to all its complexities and contradictions.
-I see a world of mass communication yet increased voicelessness and see art as a viable tool —a mode and form of critical reflection capable of addressing this paradox.
-I am critically reflecting on marginalization, economic debt, and on a mass inequality of wealth and power as linked invariably to a maroonage, an isolation, autonomy — a making due; and a brokenness of being.
-And therefore, I’m thinking about things in our community, the environment, the weather, the conversations we have publicly as a nation and the ones we discuss in private—that’s life on the street and viral, our joys and our concerns.
+I see a world of mass communication yet increased voicelessness and see art as a viable tool — a mode and form of critical reflection capable of addressing this paradox.
+I am critically reflecting on marginalization, economic debt, and on a mass inequality of wealth and power as linked invariably to a maroonage, an isolation, autonomy — a making do; and a brokenness of being.
+And therefore, I’m thinking about things in our community, the environment, the weather, the conversations we have publicly as a nation and the ones we discuss in private — that’s life on the street and viral, our joys and our concerns.
 In the paintings, the documentation and representation happening is discursive and experimental.
 It’s one of voice, narrative and attitude.
 It’s a worldview, both black and abstract, diasporic and of many people.

 Select Solo Exhibitions from 2017

 LAKOU: ONE TWO FIVE, Hannah Hoffman Gallery, Los Angeles, CA